PAT (Physics Admissions Test)

 How do I get my results?

 Admissions tutors will receive the results of all candidates' tests directly and in time to make their shortlisting decisions in November.

 Taking any type of test or exam can be stressful, but you can help build your confidence by doing a bit of preparation ahead of time.
 You may also do better in the real test if you've had a chance to practise some sample or past papers, and got used to the format and timings of the admissions test you have to take.
 Here are our top tips for preparing for the PAT:

 - Check the syllabus: we strongly recommend that you check the details and ensure that you have covered the relevant material.
 The material is aimed at A-level Maths and Physics plus knowledge of material covered at GCSE.
 However we cannot guarantee when the material will be covered in your school by the time of the test date.
 If this is the case, we recommend talking to your teacher about how best to tackle these subjects before the test.
 This may require you to do some independent study by reading through your textbook or looking at the online resources provided by your exam board.

-- Watch the PAT webinar below, which goes through some of the questions from the 2006 paper.
+- Watch the PAT webinar on this page, which goes through some of the questions from the 2006 paper.

 - Visit the Department of Physics Youtube channel, and watch their videos about admissions and preparing for the PAT.